engie-group/zabel-elements/docs/installation.md

 Any user can acknowledge a token (which will provide its rights only), and there can be many simultaneously defined tokens.

-Please note that if you remove the application link, all corresponding oauth tokens will be removed too.
+Please note that if you remove the application link, all corresponding OAuth tokens will be removed too.

 ### Further Reading